Sunday, April 10, 2011

 Spinning.
 That is all.

 This handspun yarn is my first attempt at Navajo ply (turning a one ply into three, a neat trick that even piqued the hubby’s interest!).
-I love how this technique preserves the colour changes in the variegated roving and leaves self-striping effect intact.
-It also gives the yarn that bouncy, squishy feel I *LOVE*.
+I love how this technique preserves the colour changes in the variegated roving and leaves the self-striping effect intact.
+It also gives the yarn that bouncy, squishy feel I adore.
 There are many fluffy, uneven bits of yarn in there, but I'd like to think that they give the tiny vest a rustic appeal.
-Sometimes I mind these quirks, other times not at all - they remind me of that Amish tradition I've heard of, where a mistake is sewn into every quilt, because “only God is perfect”, or where Arab rug weavers would weave in a mistake because “only Allah is perfect”.
-Admittedly my reasoning is nothing so spiritual – I just want to love the look and feel of handspun :)

-This was spun from a Lorna's Lace wool top – sadly I can't remember the fibre content!
+This was spun from a Lorna's Lace wool top – I wish I could remember the fibre content!

 This is my Canadian Production Wheel, Evelyn.
-She's French-Canadian like me, and while she'll need a little bit of TLC for a gap in her drive wheel, we get along swimmingly!
+She's French-Canadian like me, and while she'll eventually need some exta TLC for a gap in her drive wheel, we get along swimmingly!

-I found her in the classifieds for $60 while on a trip out north visiting my parents, and she's in rather good condition for being well over 100 years old!
-Mom is keeping her at her place for the moment because she was a bit too fragile to ship her home, but I'll be picking her up by car in a few weeks.
+Found in the local classifieds while on a trip north visiting my parents, she's in rather good condition for being well over 100 years old!
+Dad brought her home for me strapped to the bed of his truck and offered her as a birthday gift :)

-In the meantime, I get to work on refurbishing this lovely Norwegian- style wheel I found at a garage sale near Toronto.
+I've also been refurbishing this lovely Norwegian- style wheel I found at a garage sale near Toronto.
+The owners had found it in a DUMPSTER.

-She was even cheaper than Evelyn, but in great need of cleaning!
-It was nothing a little bit of oil soap couldn't handle, and she's just glowing now.
-I call her Jenny.
-She's made of a number of different woods, my favorite being the birds eye maple of her uprights, and the burled mother-of-all.
+It was in great need of cleaning, but the grime was anything oil soap couldn't handle, and it's just glowing now.
+Made of a number of different woods, my favorite being the birds eye maple of her uprights, and the burled mother-of-all, I think this is a really special wheel, which means I had to name it too.
+This is Jenny.

 And just to bring this spinning post to close, I thought I'd share some of of the fluff that I just finished plying.
-The fibre is from Pigeonroof Studios, my current favorite indie dyer.
+The fibre is from Pigeonroof Studios.

 This is about 4 oz of Blue Face Leicester in « Modolva », plied with a Superwash merino base in the same colourway.
-I have special plans for these two skeins (about 350 yards, unknown WPI, I really should get around to measuring it!).
-Hope to have something to show in the next two weeks!
+I have special plans for these two skeins (about 350 yards, unknown WPI, I really should get around to measuring it!)

 cauchy09 said...